MediaComem/comem-archioweb-tictactoe/WS.md

 const clients = {};
 ```

-You now want to store WebSocket clients in this map as they connect. **Add the
+Every time a client connects, you want to create a player and store the
+WebSocket client in the `clients` map.
+The provided `PlayerController` class has
+a [`createPlayer` method][player-controller-create-player] that will handle
-following code to the `wss.on('connection')` callback in the `COMMUNICATIONS`
+creating the player for you. **Add the following code to the
+`wss.on('connection')` callback in the `COMMUNICATIONS` section**:
-section**:

 ```js
 wss.on('connection', function(ws) {